 There are also reversal indicators among the market sentiment indicators.
 The Profit Ratio is one of them.

-It calculates the profit coefficient, i.e., the percentage of traders whose trades are currently winning.
-This parameter well reflects the false price impulses, which tend to precede reversals.
+It calculates the profit ratio, i.e., the percentage of traders whose trades are currently winning.
+This parameter accurately reflects the false price impulses, which tend to precede reversals.
 In many cases, this will allow you to identify potential reversal points even before the price movement changes to the opposite.

-As the example shows, the Profit Ratio indicator identifies well the points on the chart, which then become extremes.
-For this reason, it is a perfect tool for traders who like counter-trend trades.
+As the example shows, the Profit Ratio indicator accurately identifies the points on the chart, which then become extremes.
+For this reason, it is a perfect tool for traders who like countertrend trades.